BerriAI/litellm/docs/my-website/docs/proxy/configs.md

 general_settings:
   master_key: sk-1234 # [OPTIONAL] Only use this if you to require all calls to contain this key (Authorization: Bearer sk-1234)
+  alerting: ["slack"] # [OPTIONAL] If you want Slack Alerts for Hanging LLM requests, Slow llm responses, Budget Alerts.
+Make sure to set `SLACK_WEBHOOK_URL` in your env
 ```
 :::info